mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 R&D. This is a real-world example of how to use the Bonsai Platform for robotics using [Gazebo and ROS][3] (Robotic Operating System).

-This Example also includes scripts for integrating Gazebo and ROS into the Bonsai Platform which can be found below in the [Simulator Files][8] section.
+This example also includes scripts for integrating Gazebo and ROS into the Bonsai Platform which can be found below in the [Simulator Files][8] section.
 In this case, ROS is relaying information between the simulator Gazebo and the Bonsai Platform.
 Turtlebot is being simulated inside of Gazebo, and ROS is